danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 ### 6. Adding authorization logic

 Now the Lambda Authorizer is configured and we also propagate the `get:profile` scope from the Lambda Authorizer, we can check if a caller has been granted the required scope.
-If not, we return a `403 Forbidden` response back to the caller:
+If not, we'll return a `403 Forbidden` response back to the caller:

 ```js
 'use strict';